Creating a website is simple however without your domain name matching your niche, you are setting yourself up for failure.

-You need to clearly communicate through your domain name what your niche is so that any potential customers who want to explore and read your articles on your website know exactly what type of content they will be getting.
+You need to clearly communicate through your domain name matching it to your niche.
+A potential customer who wants to read your articles needs to know what type of content they are getting.

 As an example, let’s assume someone has in their planning process chosen to base their website around fitness.
-It could be that they are fitness fanatics or on a journey to becoming fit and would like to share their experiences and tips they gain along the way.
+Maybe they are fitness fanatics, started a journey to becoming fit and would like to share their experiences.

 They’ve also chosen to use the domain name “maxhydrate.com” (not a real domain name as far as I know)

-While they might write an article on “how hydration is a key part to weight loss”, the actual domain name doesn’t clearly communicate to the reader that the entire website niche is based around fitness.
+They write an article on “how cardio helps weight loss”, the domain name doesn’t communicate the website is about fitness.

-If anything, someone scrolling through the Google results page might think that the website “maxhydrate.com” is all about water and not about fitness.
+If someone scrolling through Google results page would think “maxhydrate.com” is a water product and not about fitness.